Tribes-DApp/rollup/README.md

    ❯ nonodo
    ```

-   2.2 Running from the package:
+   2.2 Install the tribes rollup package:

    ```sh
    ❯ go install github.com/tribeshq/tribes/cmd/tribes-rollup@latest
    ```

+   2.3 Running from the package:

    ```sh
    ❯ tribes-rollup --help # Using the flag --help to list all commands available